 It is a camping route which offers spectacular views of various landscapes such as Mt.
 Meru, Pare Mountains, Lake Chala and Lake Jipe.
 While the 6 day itinerary is very possible, it is very benefit able to have the seven days Machame trek because of having one more extra day for acclimatization and resting before the summit day.
 Doing this will maximize your chance of reaching the top.

-When you arrive you will be met at the airport by our driver- with a sign bearing your name, then you will drive to Masai Land Hotel in Arusha for dinner and overnight.
-In the afternoon or evening your GMExpeditions Mountain Guide will meet you for a Kilimanjaro climb briefing and an equipment check
+When you arrive you will be met at the airport by our driver- with a sign bearing your name, then you will drive to Kibo Palace Hotel or Masai Land Hotel in Arusha for dinner and overnight.
+In the afternoon or evening your GMExpeditions Mountain Guide will meet you for a Kilimanjaro climb briefing and Kilimanjaro equipment check

-Dinner on your own, overnight at Masai Land Hotel.
+Dinner on your own, overnight at Kibo Palace or Masai Land Hotel

 Day 1: Machame Gate (1800m) to Machame Camp (2835m)

 On the way to Mount Kilimanjaro National Park the journey passes through the village of Machame, which is located on the lower slopes of the mountain.
 Once you leave the park gate you will walk through the rain forest on a winding trail up a ridge until you reach the Machame Camp.